zhenyu92/ML_SVM_Retirement_Classification/README.md

 ### Project Status: [Completed]

 ### Project Objective
-You work as a data scientist at a major bank in NYC。 You have been tasked to develop a model, that can predict whether a customer is able to retire or not based on his/her features.
+You work as a data scientist at a major bank in NYC.
+You have been tasked to develop a model, that can predict whether a customer is able to retire or not based on his/her features.
 Features are his/her age and net 401K savings (retirement savings in the U.S.).